-If you have a complaint about the Practice, please contact our Practice Manager, Jan Rogerson, who will respond according to our complaints procedure.
+If you have a complaint about the Practice, please contact our Practice Manager, Darren Dalzell, who will respond according to our complaints procedure.
 We are also happy to receive comments and suggestions regarding the running of the Practice.

 Practice Area - Not to Scale

 The surgery is open from 8:30am – 6.00pm from Monday to Friday.

 Surgeries at Millfield Surgery